Jonahbui/fender-web-app/README.md

 ## Local Installation
 1. Clone the repo to local machine
-2. Install Docker
+2. Install [Docker](https://www.docker.com/get-started) and complete its setup process
-3. In the local repo, run:
+3. In the directory of the local repo, run:
 ```
 docker-compose build
 ```